Best Plasma Cutters for CNC Tables: 7 Picks from Garage to Light Pro

 Pick this if you need dual-voltage flexibility for different outlets or jobsites plus easy CNC table hookup.

 Controls are straightforward with a clear LED display.
-The pre-installed CNC interface includes THC and ARC OK signals, so adding it to a table is less of a headache.
+The pre-installed CNC interface includes THC and ARC OK signals, so adding it to a table is simple.
 On 120V you’ll get up to 3/8″ clean cut; on 240V you’ll reach 3/4″ clean.
-It’s not an industrial nonstop unit, but for light-to-medium CNC work and hobby projects it balances performance and convenience well.
+It’s not a nonstop industrial unit, but for light-to-medium CNC work and hobby projects it balances performance and convenience well.
+Highly rated by verified buyers, it’s worth it for the features you get at this price point.

 What People Say